The curve cone of almost complex 4-manifolds: The Cone Theorem

 \subsection{The cone theorem}

 We first have the following

 \begin{lemma} Let $J$ be a tamed almost complex structure on a symplectic $4$-manifold which is not rational or ruled.
-Let $C$ be an irreducible $J$-holomorphic curve with $K\cdot [C]<0$.
-Then $C$ has to be a $-1$ rational curve. \end{lemma} \begin{proof} If $M$ is a minimal symplectic $4$-manifold which is not rational or ruled, then by Taubes' theorem \cite{T} we always have a $J$-holomorphic subvariety in class $K$ when $b^+>1$ and by Li-Liu's theorem in class $2K$ when $b^+=1$.
-If $2K=\sum a_i[C_i]$, then $K\cdot C<0$ would imply $C$ is one of $C_i$.
+Let $C$ be an irreducible $J$-holomorphic curve with $K_J\cdot [C]<0$.
+Then $C$ has to be a $-1$ rational curve. \end{lemma} \begin{proof} If $M$ is a symplectic $4$-manifold which is not rational or ruled, then by \cite{T, LL} we always have a $J$-holomorphic subvariety in class $2K_J$.
+If $2K_J=\sum a_i[C_i]$, where $a_i\ge 0$ and $C_i$ are irreducible curves, then $K_J\cdot C<0$ would imply $C$ is one of $C_i$.
 Let it be $C_1$.
-Then $[C]\cdot (2K-a_1[C])\ge 0$ implies $C^2<0$.
-Altogether, we have $C$ is a $-1$ rational curve.
-This is a contradiction.
+Then $[C]\cdot (2K_J-a_1[C])\ge 0$ implies $C^2<0$.
+Altogether, we have $C$ is a $-1$ rational curve. \end{proof}

-If $M$ is not minimal, then $K$ could be written as $K_0+E_1+\cdots +E_k$, where $K_0\cdot E_i=0$ and $E_i$ are the exceptional classes.
-We also have $2K_0=\sum a_i[C_i]$.
-Thus $2K$ is also a linear combination of curve classes.
-The same argument as in the minimal case implies $C$ is a $-1$ rational curve. \end{proof}

 Next we prove a very useful lemma.
 In many applications later, our $C$ also has $SW([C])\ne 0$.

 \begin{lemma} If $C$ is an irreducible $J$-holomorphic curve with $C^2\ge 0$ and $SW(e)\ne 0$, then $e \cdot [C]\ge 0$. \end{lemma} \begin{proof}